Automated teller machine stolen from Fayetteville bank

 FAYETTEVILLE -- Police are investigating the theft of an automated teller machine from the Bank of the Ozarks at 1549 E. Joyce Blvd.

-Officers went to the bank at 4:41 a.m.
-Thursday in response to an alarm, according to information from Fayetteville police.
+Officers responded to an alarm at the bank at 4:41 a.m.
+Thursday, according to police.
 Officers found the ATM had been removed from its mount.

 Sgt.
-Anthony Murphy, police spokesman, said in a press release a similar theft was recently reported in Bentonville and Fayetteville detectives will be working with investigators from Bentonville to see if the crimes are related.
+Anthony Murphy, police spokesman, said in a news release a similar theft was recently reported in Bentonville.
+Fayetteville detectives will be working with investigators from Bentonville to see if the crimes are related.

 ADVERTISEMENT